ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

-You will enjoy lunch at either Wilderness Hotel Nellim, where you can enjoy the views across Lake Inari during the journey, or you will have a wilderness lunch outdoors, over an open fire.
+You will enjoy lunch at either Wilderness Hotel Nellim or you will have a wilderness lunch outdoors, over an open fire.

 Duration: around 6 hours (including transfers and lunch)

-Available: Monday - Sunday at 10 am from December until mid-April.
+Available: Monday - Sunday at 10 am from December until March.
 Please note that the times may vary throughout the season.

 Dates & Prices

 Price Comparison Guarantee

 Mon 04 Oct 2021Enquire

 For our full booking terms and conditions please click here